-A student who withdraws from College is requested to have an exit interview with the academic advisor or the dean of graduate programs.
+A student who withdraws from College is requested to have an exit interview with the relevant graduate program director.
 The date of the completed exit interview is considered as the date of withdrawal, and any refund of tuition is based on this date.
 (See section on refunds policy.)
 The exit interview may be conducted over the telephone if the student is not able to be on campus.

 The College cannot be held responsible for the conduct of graduate students outside the premises.
 It is expected, however, that graduate students, as members of the academic community, will respect the rights of others.
 Failure to respect these rights could result in disciplinary probation, suspension or dismissal from the College.

 The King's College Physician Assistant students are expected to represent the program with the highest degree of professionalism, both on and off campus.
-Behavior which is not consistent with expected standards or blatant disregard for protocols will be documented, and appropriate disciplinary action will be taken.
-Disciplinary action will be dictated by the severity and frequency of the infraction.
-Students with multiple displays of unprofessional behavior may be dismissed from the program, regardless of the student's academic standing.
 For more information, students should refer to the Physician Assistant Professional Phase Didactic and Clinical Manuals.